Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Faint burning smell from behind oven cavity back wall
+• Faint burning or plastic smell coming from behind the back wall of the oven cavity, especially when it first heats up.

 Can you reset a Whirlpool oven to clear the E1 code?